TensAIR: Real-Time Training of Neural Networks from Data-streams: TensAIR

 \textbf{Stream Processing.~} As shown in Algorithm \ref{alg:model}, a TensAIR {\tt Model} operator has two new OL functions {\tt train} and {\tt predict}, which can asynchronously send and receive messages to and from other operators.
-For {\tt Model}$^{SA}$, {\tt predict} receives {\em embedded tweets} as input, which are obtained from the current parameters of any of the {\tt Model}$^{W2V}$ instances.
-For a {\tt Model}$^{W2V}$, {\tt train} receives either {\em encoded mini-batches} $X$ or {\em gradients} $\nabla x$ as messages.
+During {\tt train}, {\tt Model} receives either {\em encoded mini-batches} $X$ or {\em gradients} $\nabla x$ as messages.
 Each message encoding a gradient that was computed by another model instance is immediately used to update the local model accordingly.
 Each mini-batch first invokes a local gradient computation and is then used to update the local model.
-Each such resulting gradient is also locally buffered until a desired buffer size ($\mathit{maxGradBuffer}$) for the outgoing gradients is reached, upon which the buffer then is broadcast to all other model instances.
+Each such resulting gradient is also locally summed until a desired number of gradients ($\mathit{maxGradBuffer}$) is reached, upon which the buffer then is broadcast to all other {\tt Model} instances.